 I Wish I Had Planned for Children Earlier

-I wish I had planned to have kids in my 20s and not spent selfish money.
+I wish I had planned to have kids in my 20s and not spent my money selfishly.
 Yes, this would have taken a lot of preplanning and is likely unrealistic, but knowing what I know now, I would’ve liked to have been a stay-at-home mom to my oldest kids.
-I was able to do it with the younger two, but I feel like I missed out on time with the older boys because I wasn’t financially in a spot to stay home.
+I was able to do it with the younger two, but I feel like I missed out on time with the older boys because I wasn’t financially in a position to stay home with them.
 Perhaps I could’ve had more time with them if I had worried less about going out for dinners and drinks and having the best clothes and shoes.

 I Wish I Didn’t Worry About Comparing Myself to Other Moms

 I wish I hadn’t gotten so wrapped up in keeping up with other moms.
-I blame much of this on social media and that my older children were born right as the world started to live online in front of everyone.
+I blame much of this on social media, and that my older children were born right as the world started to live online in front of everyone.
 I spent too much time comparing myself to others.
 Social media isn’t great for a mom’s mental health, particularly if she is going through a rough patch.
-I struggled at home, obsessing over what looked like perfect kids online.
+I struggled at home, obsessing over what appeared to be perfect kids online.
 I found myself wanting to be those moms and not myself.
 I wish I had never allowed those intrusive thoughts inside.

 I Wish I Hadn’t Yelled As Much As I Had